jvlaming/GCD_CP/codebook.md

-#Codebook for "merged_set_mean.txt"
+#Codebook for "merged_mean_long.txt"

 this codebook goes with the run_analysis.R script and a README.md file.

-This set contains 86 variables and 180 records
+This set contains 11880 obs. of  4 variables:

 For a description of the variables in the original data set, see files feature_info.txt and features.txt from file https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip